Dennis Martínez: Baltimore Orioles (1976–1986)

 The following year, Martínez improved.
 He went 14–5 with a 3.32 ERA in 25 games, having nine complete games with two shutouts in 179 innings of work.
 He had 88 strikeouts and 62 walks.
 He had 20 putouts, 44 assists, two errors, and four double plays for a .970 fielding percentage.
 He received votes for the Cy Young Award and the Most Valuable Player award, finishing 5th and 23rd, respectively.

 For the 1982 season, Martínez was selected to pitch the Opening Day game against the Kansas City Royals at Memorial Stadium on April 5, 1982.
 In four innings of work, he allowed four runs on six hits with two strikeouts and three walks while allowing a home run, although the Orioles rallied in the seventh to win 13–5.
 That year, he went 16–12 with a 4.21 ERA in 40 games.
 He had ten complete games in 252 innings of work, while having 111 strikeouts and 87 walks.
 He faced 1,093 batters, the third and last time he faced a thousand batters in a season.

 The following year, he was selected for the Opening Day start once again.
 Facing the Royals on April 4, he allowed four runs on six hits and six innings of work, with six strikeouts and two walks as the Royals trounced the Orioles 7–2.
 That year, he went 7–16 with a 5.53 ERA.
 In 32 games and 153 innings of work, he had four complete games while having 71 strikeouts and 45 walks.

 Martínez was plagued by alcoholism in the beginning of his career; he had been introduced to drinking when he was 17, with his drinking problem developing further by the time he made the majors.
-With the clubhouse always having beer, he drank only on road trips and not in front of the presence of his family.
+With the clubhouse always having beer, he drank only on road trips and not in the presence of his family.
 It was this problem that led him to not be included in the 1983 postseason roster by Joe Altobelli, although he did receive a championship ring.
 One night after the Series was over, Martínez and a friend of his went drinking.
 On the ride home, he was cited for intoxication by a state trooper.
 The humiliation from the arrest, which his kids had heard about, led him to enter rehab.